 So what is the solution?
 How do we increase public awareness of science?
 I suspect the solution lies in education.
 It is striking that when we talk of literacy, it is understood to mean a proficiency in reading, writing and arithmetic.
 It could be argued that a knowledge of basic modern science should also be a part of this package – indeed is possibly about 200 years overdue.

 In Ireland, children do encounter some science in school a young age; however, it is a small amount at an early stage and by school leaving age, the vast majority have long opted out of scientific subjects.
 This pattern is also seen in the UK, US and other English-speaking countries.
 One reason is that science subjects can be difficult, and require long hours of study.
 A more fundamental reason is the system itself, in which we force our young to make a choice between science and other subjects.

 Perhaps this is what should be changed.
 It is interesting that in many continental countries – such as France and in Germany – students continue at least one science subject up to Bacc or Abitur (not necessarily as an examinable subject).
 This seems a very sensible approach and may be responsible for the far higher level of debate on scientific issues one sees in the French media (I’m told this is also true in Germany).

-I don’t know what the solution is, but we certainly need one – if only because the response to global challenges that are scientific in nature may be dominated by vested interests, or by uninformed media comment, as is already happening in the US.Explore posts in the same categories: science comment below, or link to this permanent URL from your own site.
+I don’t know what the solution is, but we certainly need one – if only because the response to global challenges that are scientific in nature may be dominated by vested interests, or by uninformed media comment, as is already happening in the US.science comment below, or link to this permanent URL from your own site.